R-process heating implementation in hydrodynamic simulations with neural networks: Introduction

 The recent simulations reported in~\citet{Magistrelli2024b} map ejecta from multi-dimensional simulations at about 30\,ms after merger onto 1D radial rays and follow the hydrodynamic evolution in a Lagrangian fashion independently along each ray with the inclusion of a detailed nuclear network in each grid cell.
 This method represents an important step towards a fully self-consistent treatment of nucleosynthesis and hydrodynamics, but it may suffer from the fact that fluid motion is constrained to radial directions only, which could both over- or underestimate the effects resulting from r-process heating.

+Very recently, ~\citet{Ma2025c} presented simulations of post-merger disks in which r-process heating was described by a newly-developed method based on co-evolving a large number of tracer particles with the fluid and evaluating the released heat through a sophisticated cloud-in-cell method.
+Their scheme appears to produce heating rates broadly consistent with post-processing nucleosynthesis calculations, however, the additional evolution of particles and their coupling to the quantities evolved on a grid may introduce a considerable degree of complexity and computational demand.

 In this paper we present a new scheme that was developed to overcome the problematic aspects mentioned above, i.e. which is more consistent with full nuclear-network calculations than simple parametrizations, does not require multiple calculation steps, and can be used in multi-dimensional simulations without a major increase of the computational expense.
-The scheme, called RHINE, makes use of machine-learning (ML) models, more specifically deep-learning neural networks \citep[e.g.][]{Rosenblatt1958a, LeCun1989a, Hornik1989a, Cybenko1989a, Schmidhuber2014a}, in order to approximate the rates of change of evolved quantities characterizing the baryonic composition.
+The scheme, called RHINE (\textbf{R}-process \textbf{H}eating \textbf{I}mplementation in hydrodynamic simulations with \textbf{NE}ural networks), makes use of machine-learning (ML) models, more specifically deep-learning neural networks \citep[e.g.][]{Rosenblatt1958a, LeCun1989a, Hornik1989a, Cybenko1989a, Schmidhuber2014a}, in order to approximate the rates of change of evolved quantities characterizing the baryonic composition.
 While over the past years ML models have been used more and more frequently in computational astrophysics -- e.g. for gravitational-wave analysis \citep[][]{Soultanis2025a}, evolution and explosions of stars \citep[][]{Mirouh2018a,Hendriks2019a,Tsang2022a, Maltsev2025a}, or approximating moment closure relations and flavor oscillations of neutrinos \citep{Harada2022a, abbar2024physics, richers2024asymptoticstate} -- only a few works so far adopt ML models in the context of nucleosynthesis \citep[e.g.][]{Fan2022a, Li2024a, Grichener2025a, Saito2025a}.
 To our knowledge, the current study is the first in which ML models are used as approximators of nuclear-reaction rates in multi-dimensional hydrodynamical simulations.

 The paper is structured as follows: Sect.~\ref{sec:description-scheme} will provide a detailed description of the scheme including the evolved equations and the ML models utilized.
 In Sect.~\ref{sec:applications} the scheme is applied in wind-outflow test problems and in long-term simulations of NSMs and it is compared against full nuclear network calculations and simulations not including r-process heating.
 In Sect.~\ref{sec:summary-conclusions} the results are summarized.
 The Appendices provide supplementary information about the ML models and the initial conditions used for the wind-outflow test problems.